 ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY

 The effects of acid rain on stone.
-Rainfall is made acid by sulphur dioxide and nitrogen dioxide which mix with atmospheric moisture.
-Nitrogen oxide comes from car exhausts; sulphur dioxide is emitted by fossil-fueled power stations and heavy industry, often from tall chimneys built to reduce local pollution.
-Normal rain has a pH of 5.6; in parts of Europe and North America the average pH is now 4 to 4.5.
-This acidity attacks carbonate- bearing stone such as limestone and sandstone, converting the calcium carbonate to calcium sulphate.
-The gypsum so formed is dissolved by rainwater, causing pitting and corrosion.
-This stone lion is outside Leeds Town Hall, England.
+Rainfall is rendered acid by sulphur dioxide and nitrogen dioxide which mix with atmospheric moisture.
+Nitrogen oxide comes from car exhausts and sulphur dioxide is emitted by fossil-fueled power stations and heavy industry, often from tall chimneys built to reduce local pollution.
+Normal rain has a pH of 5.6; in parts of Europe and North America the average pH is now 4-4.5.
+This acidity attacks carbonate-bearing stone such as limestone and sandstone, converting the calcium carbonate to calcium sulphate.
+The gypsum formed is dissolved by rainwater causing pitting and corrosion, as seen here on a stone lion outside Leeds Town Hall.

 Model release not required.
 Property release not required.